Vincent-Zhang4135/Leetcode/Grind169/README.md

  - for backtracking, you probably only need to do the pop/append once each.
 One before the recursive call and one after the recursive call.
  - also, remember to make copies of stuff since you are backtracking
  - permutations or combinations, think backtracking
+ - if you need to keep track a visited set, see if u can take advantage by modifying the original object with "#"s
 ## DP
  - think in a top down approach.
 What is the LAST step before the final solution, and what is the relevant subproblem and reccurence relation related to this problem?
 To better articulate this, consider the sum of an array.
 Rather than consider a bottom up approach of starting from one index and adding onto the next, assume that you have a subproblem such that the next step would give you the solution.
 What would that be?
 That would be the sum of all numbers except the last.
 The reccurence relation then is sum(array, endIndex) = sum(array, endIndex-1) + array(endIndex) This pattern, we will see, is followed with memoization to remember subproblems that are already solved before, and some way of choosing the corrrect subproblems (often using a max)
  - a common structure is: max_sum[i] = max(max_sum[i - 1], array[i])